site24x7/plugins/bitbucket/README.md

 * **For linux:** If the java classpath is not set in your machine, run the commaand- `which java`.
 Copy the output you get and paste it in the *JAVA_HOME* field and uncomment it.
 Make sure to paste the path to bin directory and not the path to java
 * **For windows:** If the java classpath is not set in your machine, you can uncomment **JAVA_HOME** and **PATH** fields and enter the correct path for the respective fields

-* Move the folder "bitbucket_jmx" into agent directory.
+* Move the folder "bitbucket" into agent directory.

    For Linux
    ```